CornellMHILab/BmrExtractor/README.md

-## BmrExtractor - Natural language processing (NLP) system for extracting concepts from Bone Marrow Reports
+## BmrExtractor - Natural language processing (NLP) system for extracting measurements from bone marrow reports

 BmrExtractor Pipeline is designed to find blast count, cellularity and fibrosis measurements in bone marrow reports.